• Resources

 Is it easier to apply for SSDI or SSI?

 SSDI and SSI use the same application and have the same medical requirements.
 The technical requirements (income and work history) do vary by program.
-If you’re unsure which to apply for, try for both and let the SSA decide which you technically qualify for.
+If you’re unsure which to apply for, try both and let the SSA decide which you technically qualify for.

 Which will pay me more, SSI or SSDI?